danielsogl/awesome-cordova-plugins/docs/installation.md

 # Installation

 [Apache Cordova](https://cordova.apache.org/) is an open source native runtime that allows developers to build native mobile apps with HTML, CSS, and JavaScript.
-Similar to [Capacitor](https://capacitorjs.com/), Ionic’s own native runtime, Cordova allows developers to access native device features, such as camera, keyboard, and geolocation, using a system of plugins.
+Similar to [Capacitor](https://capacitorjs.com/), Ionic's own native runtime, Cordova allows developers to access native device features, such as camera, keyboard, and geolocation, using a system of plugins.
 A plugin is a small amount of add-on code that provides JavaScript interface to native components.
 They allow your app to use native device capabilities beyond what is available to pure web apps.

-For developers using Ionic with Cordova, our team has developed a collection of TypeScript wrappers for open source Cordova plugins that make it easy to add native functionality to any Ionic app.
-See [Ionic Native](https://github.com/ionic-team/ionic-native).

-These plugins are submitted and maintained by the Ionic community.
+These plugins are submitted and maintained by the community.
 While community members are generally quick to find and fix issues, certain plugins may not function properly.

-For professional developers and teams that require dedicated native plugin support & SLAs, ongoing maintenance, and security patches, please explore our [premium options](https://ionicframework.com/native), including plugin support and pre-built solutions for common native use cases.

-### [Capacitor Support](https://ionicframework.com/docs/native/community#capacitor-support) <a id="capacitor-support"></a>
+### Capacitor Support

 In addition to Cordova, Awesome Cordova Plugins also works with [Capacitor](https://capacitorjs.com/), Ionic's official native runtime.
 Basic usage below.
 For complete details, [see the Capacitor documentation](https://capacitorjs.com/docs/cordova/using-cordova-plugins).

-### [Usage](https://ionicframework.com/docs/native/community#usage) <a id="usage"></a>
+### Usage

 All plugins have two components - the native code (Cordova) and the TypeScript code (Awesome Cordova Plugins).
 Cordova plugins are also wrapped in a `Promise` or `Observable` in order to provide a common plugin interface and modernized development approach.

-Using the [Camera plugin](https://ionicframework.com/docs/native/camera) as an example, first install it:
+Using the [Camera plugin](plugins/camera.md) as an example, first install it:

 ```bash
 # Install Cordova plugin